qdrant/landing_page/qdrant-landing/content/articles/serverless.md

 lambda_runtime = "0.8"
 ```

-This gives you an interface consisting of an entry point to start the Lambda runtime and a way to register your handler for HTTP calls:
+This gives you an interface consisting of an entry point to start the Lambda runtime and a way to register your handler for HTTP calls.
+Put the following snippet into `src/helloworld.rs`:

 ```rust
 use lambda_http::{run, service_fn, Body, Error, Request, RequestExt, Response};